Sign up for updates and learn more about Tammy's vision for PCC's future.

 Leadership with Vision

-Tammy Silver is a member of the Pasadena City College Board of Trustees.
-She represents Area 4, serving the communities of Pasadena, San Gabriel, Temple City and Arcadia.
+Tammy Silver is the Vice President of the Pasadena City College Board of Trustees.
+She represents Area 4, serving the communities of Pasadena, San Gabriel, and Temple City.

-In addition to being a member of the PCC Board of Trustees, Tammy is on the PCC Budget and Audit Committee, the Facilities Committee, and is the chair of PCC's Naming Committee.
-Representing PCC statewide, Tammy is active in the Community College League of California, is a member of the California Community College Trustees Diversity, Equity and Inclusion Integration Task force, and is an active participant in the California Community Colleges Women's Caucus.
+In addition to being the Vice President of the Board of Trustees, Tammy is currently on the PCC Budget and Audit Committee.
+Previously, she served on PCC's Facilities Committee, KPCC Oversight Committee PCC's Naming Committee and as PCC's representative to the Los Angeles County School Trustees Association.
+Representing PCC statewide, Tammy is active in the Community College League of California, is a board member of the California Community College Trustees Association, on the statewide Diversity, Equity and Inclusion Integration Task force, on the DEIA Town Hall Planning Committee and was appointed to the California Community Colleges Chancellor's Office Student Metrics and Advisory Committee.
+She is also an active in the California Community Colleges Women's Caucus as a member of the programming committee.
 Tammy was awarded the Excellence in Trusteeship certificate by the Community College League of California.

 By combining her passion for education with a strong business sense, Tammy wants to help PCC students achieve excellence and ensure that PCC is the best run, most outstanding community college in all of California.

 A successful small business owner and longtime Pasadena resident, Tammy has been married to Michael Silver for over 30 years.
-Their elder son, Daniel, is currently a Ph.D. student in educational policy, and their younger son, Jeffrey, is a college student.
+Their elder son, Daniel, is a Post Doc in educational policy and their younger son, Jeffrey, is a recent college graduate.
 Tammy currently serves as the President of the Oak Knoll Neighborhood Association and sits on the South Lake Parking Place Commission.
 She also serves as an Executive Director of the Pasadena Sister Cities Committee and is a member of the Pasadena Rotary Club and the Tournament of Roses.